ZerOWL1/ZerOWL1/README.md

 ### Hi, I'm Luc Hai.
 You can call me Lu Chai or ZerOWL
 ## My short description
 - 👌 Slogan: Keep calm and stack overflow.
-- 🔭 I’m currently working in - FSoft
 - 🌱 I’m currently learning - .NET Frameworks Courses
 - 👯 I’m looking to collaborate with - Other devs in community.
 - 💬 Ask me about - Steam, Front-End.
 Anything if i know i'll share you.